 Follow your school’s procedures for requesting a special circumstances review

 Call the financial aid office and check your school’s financial aid website for forms and instructions explaining how to request a review of special circumstances.
-You may find something like this statement from Carleton College: “A family may request in writing a review based on their special circumstances by completing the Request for Special Circumstances Review.
-This form and supporting documents should be submitted to the Office of Student Financial Services.”
+You may find something like this statement from Carleton College: “We recognize that a family’s financial resources may change unexpectedly after the initial financial aid award is calculated.
+In these situations, we will conduct a thorough and personal review of the family’s individual circumstances upon written request.”
 (Related: Your family budget and an unexpected expense)

 Your school’s website will likely provide a link to the right paperwork (including household budget and estimated income worksheets), tell students and parents what to do before submitting a review request, and provide details on where to mail, email, or fax the request.